dortania/OpenCore-Legacy-Patcher/docs/BIGSUR-DROP.md

 :::

-::: details Incorrect firmware updates bricking Macs (Resolved in 0.0.9 and newer)
+::: details Incorrect firmware updates bricking Macs (Resolved in 0.0.9 and later)

 As a result of the spoofing done by OpenCore, some users began to report issues with macOS updates installing firmware for different Mac models and rendering them unable to be used.
 We strongly recommend holding off on any macOS updates until this issue is resolved.